-In New York, our portfolio is concentrated in Midtown.
-We leased approximately 502,000 square feet this year, at strong terms averaging 11.1 years, and are encouraged by the interest we saw in 2023 and are seeing so far in 2024.
+In New York, our portfolio is concentrated in Midtown, where leasing activity in the market increased by approximately 38% for the full year 2024 compared to 2023.
+We leased approximately 425,000 square feet this year, with lease terms averaging 10.6 years.
+We are very encouraged by the current level of interest in our portfolio as our leasing pipeline continues to grow.